bitdomo/restore_imei/README.md

 ## Requirement
 - Latest android platform-tools from Google.
-- Android platform-tools either added to %PATH% or place the script files to the platform-tools folder.
+- Android platform-tools either added to %PATH% on Windows, $PATH on Linux or place the script files to the platform-tools folder.
 - The phone must be rooted.
 - Have USB debugging enabled.
 - Adb shell must have superuser permissions granted.

 I only tested it with magisk.
 Other rooting methods might work too.
 ## Run
-- You run start.bat
+- You run start.bat on Windows, start.sh on Linux
 - Enter imei1 and imei2 numbers your phone had and just let it run.

 You can find your original imei numbers on your phone's box, or on the receipt you got for your phone.